DarkFighterLuke/screenToRemoteCapture/README.md

 # screenToRemoteCapture
-A simple tool to send screenshots of the screen to the clipboard of another computer.
+A simple tool to send screenshots to the clipboard of another computer.

 # Platforms
 - Linux